Journal of Chinese Linguistics

 The Journal of Chinese Linguistics is a peer-reviewed academic journal in the field of linguistics, particularly concerned with all aspects of the Chinese language.
 It was established in 1973 and is now published twice a year by University of California at Berkeley.
-The current editor-in-chief is William S-Y. Wang (Chinese University of Hong Kong).
-According to the Journal Citation Reports, the journal has a 2011 impact factor of 0.179, ranking it 125th out of 162 journals in the category "Linguistics".
+The current editors-in-chief are Shengli Feng (Beijing Language and Culture University) and Jie Xu (University of Macau).
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 0.25, ranking it 185th out of 194 journals in the category "Linguistics".